How to get started with UEVR Easy Injector

 In the PC app:

 - Codec: Leave on “Auto”.
 Best quality is achieved with HVEC/10bit.
 Although the Quest-exclusive AV1 might be tempting, NVidia cards are better optimized for encoding HVEC, making AV1 less ideal for performance.
+AV1 also tends to soften the image.
+The compression gains of AV1 are irrelevant at that high bitrates.

 In the headset app’s streaming settings: